-Patients with cirrhosis are at the highest risk for developing hepatocellular carcinoma (HCC), with a variable annual risk of 1%–8%.
-Currently, biannual abdominal ultrasound (USG) with or without alpha fetoprotein (AFP) is the recommended HCC surveillance strategy for all cirrhotic patients, by major professional liver societies.
-However, the effectiveness of USG and AFP has been a sprawling subject of debate, due to the conflicting results and the low quality of the evidence.
-The role of cross-sectional imaging is controversial due to potential harms and cost-effectivity concerns.
-Several novel serum biomarkers are introduced to HCC screening, but yet to be validated from various geographic regions.
-A risk-stratified algorithm is required to increase the yield of HCC surveillance, by distinguishing high-risk group who requires more intense screening with the usage of cross-sectional imaging and serum biomarkers, and low-risk group where standard surveillance strategy is redundant.
-In this review, the strengths and concerns of standard USG based surveillance strategy are discussed together with the efforts to increase the effectiveness of surveillance.
+Patients with cirrhosis are at the highest risk to develop hepatocellular carcinoma (HCC), with a variable annual risk of 1–8%.
+Currently, biannual abdominal ultrasound (USG) with or without alpha fetoprotein (AFP) is the recommended HCC surveillance strategy of major professional liver societies for all cirrhotic patients.
+However, the effectiveness of USG and AFP has been a sprawling subject of debate due to conflicting results and the low quality of the evidence.
+The role of cross-sectional imaging is controversial due to potential harm and cost-effectiveness concerns.
+Several novel serum biomarkers have been introduced for HCC screening, but have yet to be validated for various geographic regions.
+A risk-stratified algorithm is needed to increase the yield of HCC surveillance by distinguishing a high-risk group that requires more intense screening with cross-sectional imaging and serum biomarkers, and a low-risk group, where the standard surveillance strategy is continued.
+In this review, the strengths and concerns related to standard USG-based surveillance strategy are discussed, as well as efforts to increase the effectiveness of surveillance.

-Hepatocellular carcinoma (HCC) is the fifth most common cancer, and the second leading cause of cancer-related deaths globally (1).
-Most commonly established etiologies for development of HCC are chronic hepatitis B virus infection, hepatitis C virus infection, heavy alcohol drinking and non-alcoholic fatty liver disease.
-In 90% of cases, these risk factors lead to cirrhosis before HCC development, but there is a small proportion (10%) of HCCs which occurs in a non-cirrhotic liver (2).
-Patients with cirrhosis are at the highest risk for developing HCC, with a variable annual risk of 1%–8% (3).
-Several observational cohort studies in patients with cirrhosis and two-large randomized controlled trials in patients with HBV have demonstrated that patients who undergo HCC surveillance have earlier-stage HCC, are more likely to receive potentially curative treatment, and have improved survival than those who presented symptomatically or diagnosed incidentally (4–6).
-Based on these data, the European Association for the Study of the Liver (EASL), American Association for the Study of the Liver (AASLD), Asian Pacific Association for the Study of the Liver recommend (APASL) and National Comprehensive Cancer Network (NCCN) recommend surveillance to at risk individuals, including all cirrhotic patients regardless of etiology and selected subgroups of chronic HBV patients (7–10) (Table 1).
+Hepatocellular carcinoma (HCC) is the fifth most common cancer and the second leading cause of cancer-related deaths globally.
+The most commonly established etiologies for the development of HCC are chronic hepatitis B virus (HBV) infection, hepatitis C virus (HCV) infection, excessive alcohol consumption, and non-alcoholic fatty liver disease.
+In 90% of cases, these risk factors lead to cirrhosis before HCC development, but there is a small proportion (≈10%) of cases of HCC that occur in a non-cirrhotic liver.
+Patients with cirrhosis are at the highest risk of developing HCC, with a variable annual risk of 1–8%.
+Several observational cohort studies in patients with cirrhosis, and two large, randomized, controlled trials in patients with HBV have demonstrated that HCC surveillance can lead to discovery of HCC at an earlier stage, potentially curative treatment, and improved survival compared with patients who present symptomatically or are diagnosed incidentally.[4–6] Based on these data, the European Association for the Study of the Liver (EASL), the American Association for the Study of the Liver (AASLD), the Asian Pacific Association for the Study of the Liver (APASL), and the National Comprehensive Cancer Network (NCCN) recommend surveillance for at-risk individuals, including all cirrhotic patients, regardless of etiology, and selected subgroups of chronic HBV patients[7–10] (Table 1).

-Currently, biannual abdominal ultrasound (USG) with or without alpha fetoprotein (AFP) is the recommended HCC surveillance strategy for at-risk individuals, by major professional liver societies (Table 2).
-Likewise, biannual USG with AFP is recommended to at-risk individuals in Turkey Hepatitis B road map, which was proposed by Turkish Liver Studies Association of Turkey (TASL) in 2009 (11).
-However, the effectiveness of USG has been a sprawling subject of debate, due to the conflicting results and the low quality of the evidence.
-The main reasons for the enquiry on USG is owing to its patient-related factors such as obesity and nodular view liver in cirrhosis, and operator dependency which results in huge variations in the success of USG across institutions.
-The addition of AFP to surveillance seems to be withdrawn from recommendations and left to physician’s preference.
-In this review, we discuss the strengths and concerns of this standard of care surveillance strategy.
-We also discuss the efforts to increase the yield of surveillance and diminish cost-effectivity concerns.
+Currently, a biannual abdominal ultrasound (USG), with or without alpha fetoprotein (AFP), is the recommended HCC surveillance strategy of major professional liver societies for at-risk individuals (Table 2).
+A biannual USG with AFP is also recommended for at-risk individuals in the Turkey Hepatitis B Road Map, which was proposed by the Turkish Association for the Study of the Liver (TASL) in 2009.
+However, the effectiveness of USG has been a subject of broad debate, due to conflicting results and the low quality of the evidence.
+The main reasons for the enquiry about USG are due to patient-related factors, such as obesity and the ability to view nodules on the liver in cases of cirrhosis, as well as operator dependency, which results in huge variations in the success of USG across institutions.
+The addition of AFP to surveillance seems to have been withdrawn from some recommendations and left to the physician’s preference.
+This review is a discussion of the strengths and concerns of this standard of care surveillance strategy, in addition to efforts to increase the yield of surveillance and diminish cost-effectiveness concerns.

-What are the potential harms?
+What is the potential harm?

-HCC surveillance with USG AFP can not constitute a direct physical harm; however there are potential downstream harms associated with diagnostic evaluation process.
+HCC surveillance with USG±AFP cannot constitute a direct physical harm; however, there is potential downstream harm associated with the diagnostic evaluation process.
 False negative results are common in USG-based surveillance.
-These suspicious liver lesions typically undergo subsequent computed tomography (CT) and/or magnetic resonance imaging (MRI), and followed-up in shorter intervals, which bears radiation exposure, possible contrast injury, and financial burden (16–18).
-When the lesion can not be characterized with these cross-sectional imaging, patients may undergo biopsy, which is associated with risks of bleeding, tumor seeding and injury to nearby organs (19).
-Besides, this process and follow-up period may bring an unmeasurable psychosocial burden to the patient.
-A recent report has exposed that 75% of patients under surveillance are concerned that they will die from the disease, not specifically questioning the effect of routine intervals of surveillance, but it’s impact on quality of life is apparent (20).
-These potential harms have been weighted in a cohort of cirrhosis, and 27.5% of patients were exposed to surveillance-related physical harms.
-Of which 22.8% were USG related, and 11.4% were AFP related (21).
-In our Turkish cirrhotic cohort, we demonstrated that annual MRI-based surveillance strategy carries a lower (6.5%) physical harm rate, not investigating the financial and psychosocial burden.
+Suspicious liver lesions typically undergo subsequent computed tomography (CT) and/or magnetic resonance imaging (MRI), and are followed-up in shorter intervals, which adds radiation exposure, possible contrast injury, and financial burden.[16–18] A biopsy may be performed when the lesion cannot be characterized with these cross-sectional imaging techniques; however, biopsy is associated with risks of bleeding, tumor seeding, and injury to nearby organs.
+In addition, this process and the follow-up period may entail a significant psychosocial burden for the patient.
+A recent report has revealed that 75% of patients under surveillance are concerned that they will die from the disease.
+While not specifically questioning the effect of routine intervals of surveillance, the impact on quality of life is apparent.
+The potential harm has been weighted in a cirrhosis cohort, and 27.5% of patients were exposed to surveillance-related physical harm, of which 22.8% was USG-related and 11.4% was AFP-related.
+In our Turkish cirrhotic cohort, we demonstrated that an annual, MRI-based surveillance strategy had a lower (6.5%) physical harm rate, without investigating the financial and psychosocial burden.

 Is there any place for cross-sectional imaging?